atsaloli/cicd/gitlab-ci/01-setting-up-ci/22-registering-our-first-runner.md

 You'll also have to define an "executor" for each runner.
-This tells the Runner Server in what kind of environment to execute the job (e.g., shell, docker and there are others).
+This tells the Runner Server in what kind of environment to execute the job (e.g., Shell, SSH, Vagrant, Docker, Kubernetes).

 The simplest executor is Shell - the job will run in a shell on the Runner Server.